mullvad/coding-guidelines/bash.md

 statement that matches on `$1`.
 Each case should set the appropriate settings for the flag and optionally parse further flag specific arguments by using `$2`, `$3`, etc.
 After parsing additional flag specific arguments make sure that you `shift` by that amount of arguments.

-Because we almost always use `set -u` it is important that all variables that are set during parsing have been initialized before parsing, otherwise they will not have a default value.
+Because we almost always use `set -u` it is important that all non-mandatory variables have been initialized before parsing, otherwise they will not have a default value.
+In the case of mandatory variables it can be checked after the the parsing.

+For positional arguments that are lacking a flag, if there are no other flag arguments then use `$1`, `$2`, etc and ommit the `while` loop all together.
+If there are some positional arguments and some flag arguments then use the `*)` operator in the `case` statement and parse all of the positional arguments together.
 Finally make sure that the `case` statement is followed by a `shift`.

 ```bash